Plaited Throw

 Swatching stitch patterns is a unique thrill.
 How does an extra yarn over completely change the look of a pattern?
 When you cast on an extra stitch, what happens?
 And in this case, what marvel takes place to create a fabric that so closely resembles a woven basket or a plaited braid?

 The marvel, it turns out, is simply a matter of “twisting” the stitches.
 You work the second stitch on the needle and then the first, so that one crosses over the other, much like weaving.
-It’s a simple two-row pattern that we walk you through step-by-step, so that you too will be marveling at your Plaited Blanket!
+It’s a simple two-row pattern that we walk you through step-by-step, so that you too will be marveling at your Plaited Throw!

 For this project, we double our Linen Quill, a fingering weight blend of fine wool, alpaca and linen.
 Doubled and plaited, it has a beautiful weight and warmth, and in Rose Granite, enough personality to make a statement! -Kristy